thayral/telekinetic-benchmark/README.md

 Minimal but modular scaffold for spatial reasoning experiments, using mujoco.

-# telekinetic-benchmark
+# Benchmarking framework
 (This work is under development.
 It shifted from training environement to a benchmark philosophy, inspired by the DeepMind/Kaggle competition on cognitive benchmarks)

-Trying to designed cognitive benchmarks for physical AI: spatial understanding, object-centric representations, action-conditioned.
+Designing cognitive benchmarks for physical AI: spatial understanding, object-centric representations, action-conditioned.
-It is set in a "telekinesis" framework: agents control objects in an abstract way.
+It is set in a "telekinesis" framework: agents control objects in an abstract way (motion without contact).
 The low-level complexity of physical interaction and dynamics is partly removed, to focus on higher-level physical constraints: object collision, 3D structure, permanent identity of objects, ... .
 Telekinesis corresponds to the object-centric control, without embodied interaction, a good compromise for the cognitive evaluation of arbitrary embodiements in physical tasks with scene understanding, spatial reasoning and action planning.
 The interface and evaluation protocols remain a big challenge (visual QA, structured text output, interactive evaluation...).
+In an interactive setup, the benchmark can consist in visual interactive puzzles, but less abstract than ARC-AGI-3, and testing more basic cognitive factulties that are still difficult.

 This extends the vision of my PhD work on low-level reflex control for manipulation.
 The fast-feedback stabilization layers can handle the physical contacts, and provide abstraction over interaction.
 But higher-level planning and reasoning still have to be grounded in objects and causal interaction for the 3D physical world.

-TLDR: do models need contact data or interaction data ?
+TLDR: Can AI understand the structured 3D physical scene in an image from video alone ?
+If it requires something more, is it contact or is interaction enough ?

   <em>Task: "Move the yellow object to the left"</em>